The Life-Empowering Benefits of Turning Your Brain Off

 To consistently reap the benefits of turning your brain off:

-- Only perform a particular type of task for 1, 2 no more than 4 hours then do a different type of task.
+- Only perform a particular type of task for 1 to 2 hours, no more than 4 hours, then do a different kind of task.

 - Periodically change your daily routine.
-Throw in a curveball, or a monkey wrench into the mix and don’t forget to add some spice every now and then.
+Throw in a curveball, or a monkey wrench into the mix, and don’t forget to add some spice now and then.

 - Don’t be afraid to take lengthy breaks often.
 Your work or personal life will not be negatively affected.
 Research shows you will be rewarded handsomely with superpowers.
 LOL.